AqwamCreates/DataPredict-Neural/docs/API/Utilities/TensorToClassConverter.md

 #### Returns:

 * classTensor: The tensor containing the class values.
-The shape of the tensor is the same as "tensorToBeConverted", except that the size at the final dimension is equal to 1.
+The shape of the tensor is the same as "tensor", except that the size at the final dimension is equal to 1.

 ### setClassesList()